Karolína Muchová: 2023: French Open final, top 10

-In Cincinnati, she reached the final of a WTA 1000 for the first time, losing to sixth seed Coco Gauff in two sets but she recorded a career-high ranking of No. 10.
+At Wimbledon, Muchová lost in the first round to Jule Niemeier.

+In Montreal, Muchová defeated No. 27 Anastasia Potapova, and Sorana Cîrstea before losing again to Iga Świątek, in three sets.
+In Cincinnati, Muchová defeated No. 19 Beatriz Haddad Maia, Petra Martić and No. 8 Maria Sakkari to reach her fourth WTA 1000 quarterfinal.
+She advanced to her first WTA 1000 semifinal as Marie Bouzková retired due to injury.
+In a rematch of their French Open semifinal, she upset world No. 2, Aryna Sabalenka, again in three sets to advance to her first WTA 1000 final.
+In the final, she lost to No. 7 Coco Gauff, in straight sets.
+Nevertheless, her ranking rose to the top 10.

-At the US Open, Muchová again hit a good form by reaching the semifinals of the tournament for the first time in her career and second at a major in the season.
-She won her opening three rounds in straight sets, defeating Storm Hunter, Magdalena Fręch, and Taylor Townsend, before getting past Wang Xinyu in three sets in the fourth round.
-She then quickly dispatched Sorana Cîrstea in her quarterfinal match, only losing three games.
-In the semifinals, she lost her second match to Coco Gauff in a month, falling in two sets in what would ultimately be her last match of the season.
-Despite the loss, Muchová reached a career-high ranking of world No. 8 on 11 September 2023.
+At the US Open, Muchová defeated wildcard entrant Storm Hunter, Magdalena Fręch, Taylor Townsend, and Wang Xinyu to reach her fifth major quarterfinal and her first at US Open.
+She then quickly dispatched Sorana Cîrstea, only losing three games, to reach her second major semifinal of the season.
+In the semifinals, she lost again to No. 6 Coco Gauff in straight sets.
+Despite the loss, she reached a career-high ranking of No. 8.

 Muchová qualified for the end-of-season WTA Finals for the first time, but was forced to withdraw from the tournament less than a week before it began due to a right wrist injury she suffered at the US Open.

-2024: Wrist surgery, US Open semifinal
+2024: US Open semifinal

-Muchová withdrew from the Australian Open and in February 2024 underwent surgery which made her skip the Middle Eastern swing and the USA Sunshine Double tournaments extending her hiatus.
-She made her return to the WTA Tour in June at the Eastbourne International, where she recorded her first win against Magda Linette.
-However, after some slight stiffness in her wrist she withdrew from the next round.
-At Wimbledon, she lost in the first round to Paula Badosa in straight sets.
-In Palermo, Muchová entered as a wildcard and defeated Irina-Camelia Begu in the last four to reach her first final since August 2023.
-In the final, she lost in three sets to defending champion Zheng Qinwen.
+Muchová withdrew from the Australian Open and in February 2024 underwent wrist surgery which made her skip the Middle Eastern swing and the USA Sunshine Double tournaments extending her hiatus.
+She made her return to the WTA Tour in June at the Eastbourne International.
+She defeated qualifiers Elina Avanesyan and Magda Linette to reach the quarterfinals, but withdrew from the next round due to a right wrist injury.
+At Wimbledon, she lost in the first round to Paula Badosa.
+Entering as a wildcard at the Palermo Ladies Open, Muchová defeated Irina-Camelia Begu to reach the final.
+She lost in the final to top seed Zheng Qinwen, in three sets.